• Skip to primary navigation

 In the village of Yport, along the Alabaster coast.

-See the best rated accommodations in Yport.
+See the top-rated accommodations in Yport.

-#5 Saint-Julien Church in Domfront
+#5 Saint-Julien church in Domfront

 Saint-Julien Church in Domfront

-• Brief history
+• A brief history

-Erected in 1924 in a neo-Byzantine style.
+Built in 1924 in neo-Byzantine style.

-And do not miss the mosaics inside (Byzantine style).
+And don’t miss the Byzantine-style mosaics inside.

 • Location